September Is Leukemia, Lymphoma and Hodgkin's Lymphoma Awareness Month

 Donate A Car To Grant Wishes For Children With Medical Conditions Like These

-Survival rates for childhood cancers are continuing to grow, but amongst all of the hospital visits, appointments, treatments, and surgeries, children battling life-threatening medical conditions have wishes that they would love to see come true.
+Survival rates for childhood cancers are continuing to grow, but amongst all of the hospital visits, appointments, treatments, and surgeries, children battling critical illnesses have wishes that they would love to see come true.
 Wishes could include a family vacation, a shopping trip, or a chance to meet their favorite sports team.